gauthamp10/freedownloadmanager-linux-appimage/README.md

 ### Dependencies

-Most of these dependencies are already satisfied if you are running a debian or ubuntu based distribution.
-For instance, Manjaro needed strings from (binutils) for compiling the AppImage.
+*Most of these dependencies are already satisfied if you are running a debian or ubuntu based distribution.
+For instance, Manjaro only needed strings from (binutils) for compiling the AppImage.*

  - git
  - wget